top of page

 Here in our green corner of Kent, we are working closely with our neighbours and Kent Wildlife Trust to ensure we continue to offer nightingales a warm welcome.
 Green Farm lies within a designated local wildlife site and we take very seriously our responsibility to improve the quality of the habitat and educate our human guests about our wild residents and visitors.

 These birds have been coming to our wouudland for, probably, hundreds of thousands of years.
 Let's keep welcoming them.
-If you are interested in coming to one of our special Nightingale dining experiences, listening to the Nightingales in the forest after a special campfire dinner, please click here
+If you are interested in coming to our special Nightingale experiences, listening to the Nightingales in the forest after a special campfire supper, please click here

 Image by: wal_172619 (Pixabay)